Indicators for a Healthy Built Environment

 Tuesday Feb 12, 1:30 – 3:00 EST

-Join researchers, epidemiologists, data analysts, urban designers and health promoters for a discussion on health-based indicators for evaluating policy and plans that shape built environments.
+This online discussion with researchers, epidemiologists, data analysts, urban designers and health promoters was focussed on health-based indicators for evaluating policy and plans that shape built environments.

 Addressing Community Transportation within Current Contexts Webinar Series